Overcoming The Yips Cycle

 The key is to overcome the yips to interrupt the cycle at each stage.

-Tip for interrupting the yips cycle:
+Tip for Interrupting the Yips Cycle:

 Identify the best case scenario – Fear comes from ruminating about worst case scenarios.
 Fearing what might happen often becomes a self-fulfilling prophecy.